 Can I Get an MBA Even if I Do Not Have Work Experience?

-Aimee Akimoff, MBA, Director of Recruitment, Willamette University MBA
+Aimee Akimoff, MBA, is Director of Recruitment, Willamette University MBA

 Yes, you can!
 MBA programs are changing and are designed to meet specific goals.
 Students with little or no professional work experience can now choose an MBA program specifically designed to prepare them for their first professional position and beyond.
 These programs are generally called “early career” MBA programs, because they provide early career students the full range of professional experience, knowledge, network and career management tools needed for successful careers.